JH456/DL-IRC/README.md

 * node dl-irc.js

 ## Extending
-* You can add custom commands by editing the config.
-See the examples in the file for how to do this.
+* You can edit the config in server.js to add your user modules.
+* Take a look at the provided user modules for examples of how they should be set up.
 * Commands can be restricted to specific users if you so choose.